jSunpayco/dota-drafter-backend/README.md

 # DOTA Drafter

+Note*: This is currently a work in progress

 This is the backend component for the DOTA Drafter application in this [repo](https://github.com/jSunpayco/dota_drafter)

 This is written using NodeJS, ExpressJS, and the data is gathered from Mongo Atlas.